wellcomecollection/wellcomecollection.org/common/views/components/Buttons/Button/README.md

-### Primary button
+## Primary button
-Main call to action on the page, e.g. 'Booking' or 'Sign up' - may include an icon.
+e.g. 'Book tickets' on Events page
+Used for main call to action in a component or page. (single action?)
+May include an icon to emphasise the function.

 ### Secondary button
 Used alongside the primary button as a supporting action, e.g. 'Cancel'.